Turning Glass Waste into Construction Materials

-Foamed glass weighs 85 percent less than traditional aggregates, which makes it less expensive and polluting to transport.
+Foamed glass weighs 85% less than traditional aggregates, which makes it less expensive and polluting to transport.

 The market for lightweight aggregate alone is estimated at 8 million tons per year.

-Key to Closed Loop Fund’s investment strategy is development of new end-markets for low- and no-value post-consumer recyclable commodities, including glass, while creating value throughout the supply chain.
+Key to the Closed Loop Infrastructure Fund’s investment strategy is developing new end-markets for low- and no-value post-consumer recyclable commodities, including glass, while creating value throughout the supply chain.

 An investment in AeroAggregates is accomplishing both aims.
 AeroAggregates is the first company of its kind in the United States, using glass to produce an ultra-lightweight construction aggregate and in doing so, creating a valuable new revenue stream for local MRFs.